meolar/supertux-wiki/Current-Design-Document.md

 **Shadow Tux**

 This is something that will tie in to the game's general story.
-It is a "shadow tux" that mimmicks Tux's movement on a delay (similar to keys) and appears in a sort of "Nightmare Library"
+It is a "shadow tux" that mimmicks Tux's movement on a delay (similar to keys) and appears in a sort of "Nightmare Library."
+Could potentially be in Corrupted Forest.

-**Swimming Fish**

-A fish enemy that swims back and forth should be added.
-It swims left to right, switching directions upon hitting a wall or when its range is up (the player can set the range, similar to crystallo).
-Three variants should be added: a small and big one, as well as a non-harmful tiny variant.
-They are planned to appear in the Icy Island and resemble the frozen fish.

 **Crystal Shards**

 Similar to the mole rock, it goes up and then down and kills anything in its path.
 If it collides with something, it sticks to it (its drawing layer is behind normal tiles) and 4 burst out of crystallos when they die.
 They disappear after a short time but remain dangerous when stuck.
 They also rotate depending on their direction.

 **Stationary Ghost Roots**